Jubilee Hills: Places of Worship

+The Sita Ramaswamy Temple, Jagannath Temple, Peddamma Temple and Jubilee Hills Mosque and Islamic Centre are the most popular in the area.

 Transport

-TSRTC connects Jubilee Hills to the other parts of Hyderabad.
+TGRTC connects Jubilee Hills to the other parts of Hyderabad.
 The closest MMTS Train station is at HITEC City.
 State of the art Hyderabad Metro Rail blue line stations are at Road Number 5, Check Post, Peddamma Temple, and near the intersection of Road Numbers 36 and 37 towards Madhapur road.
-The Telangana government has also announced the building of a world class flyover connecting Madhapur to the Jubilee Hills Check Post.
+The Telangana government has also announced the building of a flyover connecting Madhapur to the Jubilee Hills Check Post.
 The flyover will come up at the backside of Road Numbers 36 and 37.
 With this addition, Jubilee Hills is set to be a central transport hub of Hyderabad.